jcgneto/CV/README.md

 # Research areas of interest

-Microbial ecology and data science.
-Learning ecological patterns from data.
+Microbial ecology and learning patterns from data.

 # Publications